 The resulting audio is called a pre-master, i.e. a finished mixdown ready for mastering.

-The pre-master can then be dragged and dropped into a new project.
+The pre-master can then be dragged and dropped into a new project in your DAW.
 Make sure the channel you’re using is set to stereo, that the sample rate of the project matches the sample rate of your pre-master, and that there are no additional options enabled that could mess up the audio.

 Here’s a clip of how the pre-master sounds at this point.
 You may notice it sounds quiet, which is because it’s peaking at -6dB to give me plenty of headroom for mastering.